-Consulting Networking: How To Go About Landing Your Dream Job [UPDATED 2024]
+Consulting Networking: How To Land Your Dream Job [UPDATED 2026]

-Update from the author: we've updated the importance of consulting networking to be current for 2024.
+Update from the author: we’ve updated the information about the types of investors to be current for 2026 and included how AI can support founder-investor connections.

-Trying to break into a new consulting role can be daunting; if you’re just another face in the crowd, then you’re relying on a stranger’s fleeting glimpse at your cover letter or resume to put you ahead of the competition.
-However, with the right network, you can take huge leaps towards getting the consultancy role you’re looking for before you’ve even applied.
+Trying to break into a new consulting role can be daunting.
+If you’re just another face in the crowd, you’re relying on a stranger’s fleeting glance at your cover letter or résumé to put you ahead of hundreds of other applicants.

 What Is Consulting Networking?